The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 As a lawyer, you might think you’re doing well in this department.
 After all, you’re a professional!
 You send neatly formatted bills.
 You keep a clean, organized office.
 You follow up with client questions within a few days at most.

-But, according to the 2018 Legal Trends Report, lawyers are not doing as well as they think they are when it comes to the client experience: The report surveyed over 1,300 consumers to take an average NPS for the legal industry.
+But, according to the 2019 Legal Trends Report, lawyers are not doing as well as they think they are when it comes to the client experience.

 Clearly, there’s some work to do.